Skip to content

 Requirements

-Requirements section states the requested resources of the application.
-It can apply to all applications, in which case the section will appear at the same level as the components or to each component, in which case it will be specified under the component it applies to.
+Requirements section specifies the requested resources for the application.
+It can apply to the entire application, in which case the section will appear at the same level as the components, or to individual components, in which case it will be specified under the component it applies to.

 Note